minhnguyenlinknode/MicroSchemaParser/README.md

 # MicroSchema Parser .NET library

-This is a basic .Net framework for parsing micro schema syntax (http://schema.org)
+This is a basic .Net framework based on HtmlAgilityPack library for parsing micro schema syntax (http://schema.org)

 It works like the way Google Structured Data Test Tool doing https://search.google.com/structured-data/testing-tool/u/0/